-ELIGIBILITY Services are available to dependent children ages 6 weeks through 12 years of age of active duty military, DoD civilian personnel, and guard/reservist on active duty orders.
-Military retirees, inactive guard/reservists, DoD contractors and other federal employees may qualify based on program space availability.
+ELIGIBILITY Services are available to dependent children aged six weeks through 12 years of Active Duty Military, Department of Defense civilian personnel, and guard/reservist on active duty orders.
+Military retirees, inactive guard/reservists, DoD Contractors and other Federal employees may qualify based on program space availability.

 Patrons must show a valid ID card upon registration to confirm eligibility status.
-Patrons who experience a change in eligibility status (i.e., retiring or separating from the military, no longer working as a DoD civilian, becoming a DoD contractor) MUST notify their program director immediately.
-Student spouses must provide a letter from the registrar verifying status as a full-time student upon registration and each fall and spring semester thereafter.
+Patrons who experience a change in eligibility status (i.e. retiring or separating from the military, no longer working as a DoD civilian, becoming a DoD contractor) MUST notify their program director immediately.
+Student spouses must provide a letter from the registrar verifying status as a full-time student upon registration and each Fall and Spring semester thereafter.

 CYP is required by DoD to supplant certain priorities.
-Child care placement priorities are based on family type and spouse employment status.
+Priorities are based on family type and spouse employment status.
 Patrons accepted under a supplantable priority may be given a 45-day notice to vacate the child care space if a waitlist for that age group exceeds 45 days for a higher priority.
-Contact R&R for more information.
+Contact Resource and Referral for more information.

-REQUEST FOR CARE All full-time CDC and SAC care will be offered based on patrons' request for care submitted through the MilitaryChildCare.com website.
-The only exception is hourly care registration for CDC and SAC.
+REQUEST FOR CARE All full-time CDC and SAC care will be offered based on patrons' request for care submitted through MilitaryChildCare.com.
+The only exception is Hourly Care registration for CDC and SAC.
 Hourly care must be submitted via the front desk staff at the requested center.
-Families must create an account online in order to submit requests for child care.
-An R&R office representative is located at each CDC and can assist with questions regarding the MilitaryChildCare.com website and the registration process.
+Resource and Referral can answer questions about this process.

-ADMISSION CRITERIA The following registration requirements must be provided before a child can be admitted to a CYP program:
+ADMISSION CRITERIA The following registration requirements must be met before a child can be admitted to a CYP program:

-- Form DD2652, Application for DoD Child Care Fees - Proof of up-to-date immunizations (school-age are exempt if attending public school) Note: DoDEA schools require students to receive an annual influenza vaccination - CYP Health Assessment Form completed by primary physician - CYP Special Needs Screening Form - CYP Asthma Action Plan or Allergy Action Plan (if applicable, prior to beginning care) - CYP Registration Form - USDA Meal Benefit Income Eligibility Form - USDA Enrollment Form - Current Leave Earnings Statement (LES)/pay stub or college schedule for both the sponsor and any household member who provides for the child. - Two local emergency contacts with the ability to arrive within one hour pick up time when contacted by the center.
+• Complete the Form DD2652, Application for DoD Child care Fees

+- Provide proof of up-to-date immunizations (school-age are exempt if attending public/DoDEA schools) - Complete the CYP Health Assessment Form by primary physician - Complete the CYP Special Needs Screening Form - Complete the CYP Asthma Action Plan or Allergy Action Plan (if applicable) - Complete the CYP Registration Form - Complete the USDA Meal Benefit Income Eligibility Form - Complete the USDA Enrollment Form - Provide current LES/pay stub or college schedule for both the sponsor and any member in the household that provides for the child. - Two local emergency contacts with the ability to arrive within one hour pick up time when contacted by the center.